Once you've mastered your basic forehand and backhand drive techniques you need to start combining the two together in a rally.

-This video is Drill #33 of 148 drills included within The Professional Bundle - Tao's revolutionary online training program that will transform you into a professional table tennis player in just 52 weeks.
+This video is Drill #33 of 148 drills included within Table Tennis University - Tao's revolutionary online training program that will transform you into an elite table tennis player in just 52 weeks.

 Don't believe us?
 Check out the full curriculum here.
 It contains;